Last night saw the stars of television gather for the 75th BAFTA Television Awards, for which there were a number of mixed winners.

 OUR LAND

-VIRGIN MEDIA’S MUST-SEE MOMENT
+VIRGIN TV’S MUST-SEE MOMENT

 STRICTLY COME DANCING (Rose and Giovanni’s silent dance to ‘Symphony’)